PLC Ladder Programming Training Course

 Omron PLC Motion Control with Sysmac Studio

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at intermediate-level automation engineers and control system designers who wish to implement motion control solutions using Omron PLCs.
+14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is designed for intermediate-level automation engineers and control system designers who wish to implement motion control solutions using Omron PLCs.

 By the end of this training, participants will be able to:

-- Understand fundamental motion control concepts and their applications.
+- Understand the core concepts of motion control and their applications.

 - Configure motion hardware and software in Sysmac Studio.

-- Program and optimize single-axis and multi-axis motion control.
+- Program and optimize single-axis and multi-axis motion control systems.

 - Implement coordinated motion strategies, including interpolation and synchronization.